Elizabeth W. Adkins: Education

 Adkins was born in 1957.
-She attended Binghamton University for her BA in History and attended Carnegie Mellon University for her MA in History.
+She attended Binghamton University for her BA in History and attended Carnegie Mellon University for her MA in history.

 Career

 Adkins spent 11 years as the manager of Archives Services for Kraft Foods.
 She also served the Ford Motor Company for 12 years where she led the Global Information Management Program.
 She became a Certified Archivist, Certified Records Manager, and certified Information Governance Professional.

-Adkins was the Society of American Archivists Treasurer from 2000–2003, and later served as Vice President and President of the Society.
+Adkins was the Society of American Archivists Treasurer from 2000 to 2003, and later served as vice president and President of the Society.
 She also served as chair for the Business Archives Section and has taught the Business Archives Workshop since 1992.

-She is also a Certified Archivist and has served the Academy of Certified Archivists as President.
+She is also a Certified Archivist and has served the Academy of Certified Archivists as president.
 She has also served the International Council on Archives and ARMA International.
 She has served as chairperson of the Northern Virginia chapter of ARMA and has been elected Chapter Leader of the Year for five of the past six years.